 Not only am I a birth mother, but I am also an adoptee.
 Growing up, I always knew that I was adopted and my parents did an amazing job being so transparent about my sister’s and my story.
 Adoption was normal to us.
-In fact, we had pride about being an adopted child.
+In fact, we had pride in being an adopted child.

 What made you choose the agency that you did?